erikgraa/SecretManagement.VMware.CloudFoundation/README.md

 ## ✨ Credits

 > [!NOTE]
 > This module is not supported by VMware in any way.
-The module logo is a blending of a [free stock padlock icon](https://www.iconpacks.net/free-icon/yellow-padlock-11726.html), the PowerShell icon and the VMware vCF logo.
+The module logo is a blending of the VMware vCF logo, the PowerShell logo and a [free stock padlock icon](https://www.iconpacks.net/free-icon/yellow-padlock-11726.html).